grisuno/LazyOwn/UTILS.md

 No description available.

 ## generate_index
+Generates an APT repository structure and index files for proper compatibility.

+Parameters:
+repo_dir (str): Path to the repository directory.

+Returns:
+None

+## replace_variables
 No description available.

+## create_caldera_config
+Creates a Caldera configuration file with the specified content at the given file path.

+Parameters:
+file_path (str): The path where the configuration file will be created.

+Returns:
+None

+## extract_banners
+No description available.

+## generate_xor_key
+Generate key XOR long specifyed

+:param length: Lenght of XOR key
+:return: Key XOR in hex.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.